Thursday, March 12, 2009

 For nuts, I cracked some local hazelnuts.
 I took a wee bowl along to a Red Hat tea - got some rave reviews! thanks again for a new favorite!

-Christiane M. Brandvoll said...
+Christiane MB said...

 Hey!
 Recently found your blog and love it.
 Here in cold Norway the nettles have just started peeking out of the ground.
 As I live in a big city (Oslo) I wonder how far off the roads I should go before I can be sure that the nettles don't contain any toxins from street dust, car fumes, etc ?